Tuples are an ordered, immutable collection type in Python. That is, elements in Tuple are not modifiable, and neither are their positions.

 You could also use a Tuple constructor to create them.
 Tuple constructors are helpful when you need to create Tuples programmatically or convert them from a list or set.

-Tuples can have more than one type of elements.
-It doesn't have to be the same type.
+Tuples can have more than one type of element.
+It doesn’t have to be the same type.

 How to access tuple elements?